PraneethaML/fuber/README.md

 		- Customer: is used to store details of the customer like source, destination, preference for pink
 			- A new record for customer is created as soon as the driver accepts the ride

-		- Cab: We assume that some cabs are signed up with fuber already(create some sample cab records from rails console).
+		- Cab: We assume that some cabs are signed up with fuber already(create some sample cab records from rails console)

 		- This database architecture is as follows for this application